Mobility-Aware Cache Framework for Scalable LLM-Based Human Mobility Simulation: Introduction

-In particular, our main contributions are as follows. \begin{itemize} \item We explore the idea of building reconstructible caches in latent space to accelerate large-scale LLM-based mobility simulation.
-We aim to improve not only simulation efficiency but also mobility data diversity.
+\item We introduce building reconstructible caches in latent space to accelerate large-scale LLM-based mobility simulation, aiming to improve both simulation efficiency and the diversity of the generated mobility data.

-\item We present \name{}, a mobility‑aware cache framework with two key components: (1) a reconstructible cache that stores latent-space reasoning embeddings produced by a fine-tuned LLM and supports tree-structured search for flexible recombination; and (2) a lightweight decoder trained via mobility law-constrained distillation that converts latent-space reasoning chains into natural language while maintaining spatial and temporal consistency.
+\item We present \name{}, a mobility‑aware cache framework with two key components: (1) a reconstructible cache that stores latent-space reasoning embeddings from a fine-tuned LLM and supports tree-structured search, so cached reasoning can be flexibly recombined; and (2) a lightweight decoder, trained via mobility law-constrained distillation, that converts latent-space reasoning chains into natural language while preserving spatial and temporal consistency.